jazracherif/udacity-data-engineer-datalake/README.md

         start_time, hour, day, week, month, year, weekday

 The project consists of the following files:
-- etl.py: A Spark Application that runs the extraction and transformation pipeline
+- etl.py: A Spark python scrips that runs the extraction and transformation pipeline
-- submit-job.py: A script to runs the etl.py in an AWS EMR cluster.
+- emr.py: A utility script to manage EMR ressources, create cluster, submit steps, and query for steps status.

-# Installation

-This project currently presupposes a running EMR cluster with the proper SSH permissions setup to access the master node
+- test_local.py: a script that extracts and prints the output of the ETL when it is run locally on the `data` files.
+- aws.cfg: the AWS credentials and region to use
+- emr.cfg: The configuration parameters used to create an EMR cluster using the script emr.py

-## Setup
+## Installation

 Create the virtual environment: